 This study empirically investigated the long-run response of output of manufacturing sector to economic growth of Nigeria.
-The study used annual time series secondary data extracted from design was adopted and Autoregressive distributed lag (ARDL) bound test employed.
+The study used annual time series secondary data extracted from Central bank of Nigeria (CBN) statistical bulletin from 1986-2013.
+Ex-post facto research design was adopted and Autoregressive distributed lag (ARDL) bound test employed.
 Findings indicate that there is no long run relationship between output of manufacturing sector and economic growth in Nigeria.
 Based on these findings, it was recommended among others that operating environment of the manufacturing sector should be made conducive so that cost of doing business in Nigeria will be reduced.
 The government should ensure adequate power supply so as to reduce the use of generators, and good roads to reduce accidents which lead to loss of the goods on transit.